 Reporting your stolen content to Google is a very simple and easy process.
 To submit a legal request you have to fill out a short form detailing what content belongs to you and give the URL of the content on your site, and the content on the site that has stolen it.

-If Google finds that the content is violating copyright law, they will remove it from the offending website.
+If Google finds that the content is violating the copyright law, they will remove it from the offending website.

 How to Report Stolen Content to Facebook

 Sometimes you'll find your content has been stolen by someone on Facebook, who is passing it off as their own.
 I've seen many of my full recipes and images posted to Facebook pages belonging to faux recipe bloggers, often with huge followings.